StructifyAI/structify-python/docs/source/python_client/datasets.rst

     Property(
         name="linkedin",
-        description="the LinkedIn URL of the employee",
+        description="the LinkedIn URL of the founder",
         prop_type="URL",
         merge_strategy="Unique" # Since LinkedIn URLs have a 1:1 correspondence with people, we can use the Unique merge strategy
     )